4c74356b41/4c74356b41.github.io/_posts/2017-08-04-how-to-deploy-classic-resouce-arm-template.md

 ---
 id: 5774
-title: How to deploy classic resource (some) using ARM Templates
+title: How to deploy classic resources (some) using ARM Templates
 date: 2017-08-04T11:40:00+00:00
 author: rootilo
 layout: post